-People judge you and your work with their own perception.
+People judge you and your work according to their own perceptions.

 Their feedback is nothing more than an opinion.

-The thing about the opinion is they aren’t always right.
+The thing about opinions is that they aren’t always right.

-If I were an author, I’d just assume everything said in 5* reviews are correct and those1* reviews are wrong (and ignore them). ha.
+If I were an author, I’d just assume everything said in 5-star reviews is correct and those 1-star reviews are wrong (and ignore them).

 It’s good for my (and your) soul!

-As long as you enjoy your work which aligns with your beliefs and values, understand that there’ll always be someone who doesn’t agree with you nor appreciate you.
+As long as you enjoy your work, which aligns with your beliefs and values, understand that there’ll always be someone who doesn’t agree with you or appreciate you.